majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 The paper uses **Inverse Optimal Control (IOC)**.

+A simple way to understand IOC is to compare it with ordinary optimal control.

 In ordinary optimal control:

+**Objective → Motion**

-> Given an objective, determine the motion that minimizes that objective.
+We know what we want the system to optimize, and we calculate the motion that best satisfies that objective.

-Conceptually:

-[
-\text{Objective} \rightarrow \text{Motion}
-]

-IOC reverses this direction:
+IOC reverses the direction:

-[
-\text{Observed Motion} \rightarrow \text{Objective}
-]
+**Observed Motion → Objective**

-The researchers observe how humans move and ask:
+We observe how a human actually moved and ask:

+> What objective could make this observed movement approximately optimal?

-> What combination of candidate movement costs would make the observed human trajectory approximately optimal?
+The researchers define several candidate movement costs in advance.
+They then use IOC to determine which combination of these candidate costs can best explain the observed human trajectories.

-Several candidate cost functions are predefined.
-IOC then estimates their relative contributions by comparing motions generated under the candidate objective with experimentally observed human movements.
+Therefore, the method is primarily:

+**Human motion → candidate costs → learned cost weights → reconstructed motion**

-The important point is that the method **learns the weights of predefined objective components** rather than discovering an entirely new objective representation from raw motion.
+The important point is that the method **learns the contribution/weights of predefined objective components** rather than discovering an entirely new objective representation from raw motion.

 ---